 At first glance, Matthew and Luke appear to be in disagreement as to who Joseph's father was.
 Matthew states he was the son of Jacob, while Luke states he was the son of Heli.
 Fortunately, an unlikely source has aided scholars in unraveling this mystery.

 The Jerusalem Talmud indicates that Mary was the daughter of Heli (Haggigah, Book 77, 4).
 Joseph was the son-in-law of Heli.
 Luke could rightfully call Joseph the "son of Heli" because this was in compliance with use of the word "son" at that time.
 Moreover, designating a son-in-law as a son had scriptural precedent.
-Refer to Son in Jewish Genealogies under Principles of Interpretation for more on this topic.
+Refer to Son in Jewish Genealogies for more on this topic.

 Thus, Joseph was the son of Jacob, and the son-in-law of Heli.